MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-246-update.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Managed Identity selection.](../../media/246-pipelines-04.png "Screenshot of Managed Identity selection")

-## Service Management Reference field
+#### Service Management Reference field

 Some organizations require the [Service Management Reference](https://learn.microsoft.com/graph/api/resources/application?view=graph-rest-1.0#properties) of an App registration to be populated with relevant context information from an ITSM database.
-If requires to do so, users can specify this reference at service connection creation time.
+If required to do so, users can specify this reference at service connection creation time.

-## More information
+#### More information

+This change is rolling out over the next few month.
+See also:

 - [Azure service connection documentation](/azure/devops/pipelines/library/connect-to-azure?view=azure-devops)
 - [Workload identity federation](https://devblogs.microsoft.com/devops/workload-identity-federation-for-azure-deployments-is-now-generally-available/)